amachorro773-a11y/Cyclistic_bike_data/README.md

 ### The Business Challenge
 Despite its growing popularity, Cyclistic’s financial success depends on more than just total ridership.
 The marketing strategy currently focuses on two distinct segments:
-  - **Casual Riders**: Customers who purchase single-ride or full-day passes.
+  - **Casual Riders**: Customers who purchase single-ride or full-day passes
-  - **Cyclistic Members**: Annual subscribers who use the service for consistent, daily transit.
+  - **Cyclistic Members**: Annual subscribers who use the service for consistent, daily transit
 ### My Goal:
 As a Junior Data Analyst, I am analyzing historical trip data to identify how these two groups use Cyclistic differently.
 By understanding these patterns, I aim to design a data-driven strategy to convert casual riders into loyal, annual members, securing the company's long-term growth.
 ### Why does this matter?
 By increasing the amount of members, we establish:
-  - **Predictable revenue**: recurring income guaranteed, allows for company maintenance, expansion, and infrastructure upgrades.
+  - **Predictable revenue**: recurring income guaranteed, allows for company maintenance, expansion, and infrastructure upgrades
-  - **Operational efficiency**: More predictable behaviors towards bike usage, such as commuters.
+  - **Operational efficiency**: More predictable behaviors towards bike usage, such as commuters
-  - **Customer Acquisition Cost (CAC)**: Easier to maintain an existing member than it is to find new riders.
+  - **Customer Acquisition Cost (CAC)**: Easier to maintain an existing member than it is to find new riders

 # Data Structure and Initial Checks: